DevExpress-Examples/web-reporting-content-security-policy/README.md

 ## Vue

-The Wen Document Viewer and Report Designer are integrated to a Vue project created with [Vite](https://vite.dev/guide/).
+The Wen Document Viewer and Report Designer are integrated into a Vue project created with [Vite](https://vite.dev/guide/).
 For more information on CSP in Vite-based apps, refer to the following article: [Content Security Policy (CSP)](https://vite.dev/guide/features#content-security-policy-csp).

-The following meta tag shows the minimum required CSP for our reporting controls:
+The following `meta` tag shows the minimum required CSP for our reporting controls:

 > [!IMPORTANT]
 > We are using the placeholder `random-nonce-value` to denote the nonce in sample projects.
 You need to generate a random number, unique for each HTTP request.